 What’s a Wireframe?

 Is your web design company talking to you about wireframes?
-Want to better understand what’s a wireframe and why it’s important?
-This simple breakdown will help you better understand what’s a wireframe and what you need to understand as your web design company builds your website.
+Want to understand better what a wireframe is and why it’s important?
+This simple breakdown will help you better understand what a wireframe is and what you need to understand your web design company builds your website.

-In construction blue prints are used to document architecture or engineering design.
-Although in building and construction, blue prints are strictly adhered to and can sometimes take months or years to finalize, web design blue prints (wireframes) are much quicker to produce and generally can be modified during the design and development stages.
+In construction, blueprints are used to document architectural or engineering designs.
+Although in building and construction, blueprints are strictly adhered to and can sometimes take months or years to finalize, web design blueprints (wireframes) are much quicker to produce and generally can be modified during the design and development stages.

 What’s a Wireframe in Web Design?